Guide

 02

-Most salaried people file ITR-1 and that is usually right.
-But ITR-1 cannot be used in a few specific situations - and these are more common than people realise.
+Most salaried people file ITR-1 correctly.
+But ITR-1 cannot be used in these situations - and they are more common than people realise.

-• You are a director in any company - even a small startup where you earn nothing yet
+• You are a director in any company - even a dormant startup where you earn nothing

 • You hold unlisted equity shares at any point during the year